Ryangwaite/AWS-SAA-C02-Course/README.md

 - You can generate or import the key material.
 - CMKs can be used for up to **4KB of data**.

-It is logical and contains
+It is logical and contains:

 - Key ID: unique identifier for the key
 - Creation Date